alishahasan/naive-bayes-visualization/README.md

 **Binary Classification**: The model only distinguishes between positive and negative sentiment, rather than handling multiple classes.
 Educational Focus: Emphasis is placed on clarity of the underlying concepts rather than computational efficiency or classification accuracy.

+## Learning Objectives

+- Understand the core components of Naive Bayes classification
+- Visualize how word presence affects classification outcomes
+- Learn how prior and conditional probabilities interact
+- Experience the "naive" conditional independence assumption in practice

 ## Technical Stack

 - **React**: Frontend framework